I won’t sugarcoat it: a singing career is not easy.

 It is important to point out that the best agents are not necessarily the most expensive ones, but the hard-to-get ones.
 A good agent will not take you on if you are not a hard worker and if you are not professional.
 If you get bad feedback from the clients your agent books for you, they will be much less inclined to find good gigs for you in the future.
 If you get good feedback, they will get you more and better gigs.

 The old phone call will still go a long way.
 Do some research on local venues that have live performances and try giving them a call and giving your pitch (practice a good one that you can use every time).
 Your goal here is to ideally book a spot or at least an audition.
 If not, you might still be able to get a meeting with the owner.

 Social media is going to be your best friend.
 Trust me.

-In today’s world, nothing can help your career more than a well managed Facebook page, an updated Twitter account where you interact with fans and a great Youtube channel.
+In today’s world, nothing can help your career more than a well managed Facebook page, an updated Twitter account where you interact with fans and a great Youtube channel (apart from having your own website, of course).
 Not only do these platforms get your name out there, they can actually generate income and lead to in-person gigs.

 A Facebook page will get you the most visibility and it provides the perfect means to promote your name.
 Plus, it can easily link to your Patreon and Youtube videos.

 The secret is to have a good, clean management and to get as many likes as possible.
 Post short videos of you singing, ideally homemade videos and cover song, at least in the beginning.
 Also post some selfies (or group shots, if you have a band) and photos from gigs.
 A couple of fan photos will also help, but be careful to not overdo these.